-New!
 The City of Milwaukee is exploring cost effective and innovative approaches for managing stormwater to help neighborhoods be more resilient to extreme storm events.
-One approach that is being studied is the so-called BaseTernTM, an underground stormwater management or rainwater harvesting structure created from the former basement of an abandoned home that has been slated for demolition.
+One approach that is being studied is the BaseTernTM, an underground stormwater management or rainwater harvesting structure created from the former basement of an abandoned home that has been slated for demolition.
 By using this existing basement cavity, the City saves on demolition costs of the old structure and the construction of the new one.
 The structure would be underground and covered with turf to fit safely within the neighborhood.
 The preliminary prototypes can hold as much water as 600 hundred rain barrels!
-Learn more here by checking out this Feasibility Study.
-BaseTernTM FAQs
+Learn more by checking out the Feasibility Study and BaseTernTM FAQs.

-Green Infrastructure GIS Tool The City of Milwaukee's Green Infrastructure GIS planning tool is now publicly available at .
-This tool is available to storm water professionals and students engaged in community planning.
+The City of Milwaukee's Green Infrastructure GIS Tool is publicly available.
 Through open data sharing, the goal is to facilitate the advancement of green infrastructure planning in the City of Milwaukee, and ultimately, make the City more sustainable and resilient.